nick-peter-marcus/example-webpage/README.md

 This example webpage will initially be used to play around with HTML and CSS, and getting to know Git and GitHub.

-Eventually, this site well be launched via GitHub pages to experiment with python scripts detecting changes on websites and sending allerts accordingly.
+Eventually, this site well be launched via GitHub pages to experiment with python scripts detecting changes on websites and sending alerts accordingly.